Pigius/awesome-amazon-verified-permissions-and-cedar/README.md

 ## Contributing

 Contributions are what make the open-source community an amazing place to learn, inspire, and create.
-Any contributions you make to the `avp-resources` repository are **greatly appreciated**.
+Any contributions you make to the `awesome-amazon-verified-permissions-and-cedar` repository are **greatly appreciated**.

 If you have a suggestion that would make this repository better, have additional resources to share, or want to contribute your own insights or materials, please don't hesitate to: